9 Ways to Get Rid of Maggots In Trash Can + Prevention Tips

 Lomi surrounded by foodscraps, dirt, and houseplants

 The best way to prevent maggots from getting inside your garbage bin is to keep food waste out of your bin as well.
 If you don't want to deal with any sort of bugs or smells, the easiest way to do so is by breaking down your food scraps with Lomi.
-Using Lomi, you'll be turning food scraps into nutrient-rich dirt every day.
+Using Lomi, you'll be turning food scraps into nutrient-rich, natural fertilizer with every cycle.

 By breaking down organic waste and turning it into dirt, you'll be able to safely throw that dirt away without attracting flies.
-You also won't have to worry as much about its environmental impact, either.
-Lomi prevents organic waste from releasing methane into the atmosphere.
-Also, Lomi dramatically decreases the volume of organic waste by turning it into dirt, so it won't take up anywhere near as much space in a landfill.
+Lomi dramatically decreases the volume of organic waste by turning it into dirt, so it won't take up anywhere near as much space in a landfill.
 Of course, it's still better to use that dirt instead of throwing it away.

 Of course, with the high-quality dirt that Lomi produces, you can easily find some way to use it.
 Instead of throwing away the dirt that Lomi makes each day, you'll be able to feed your gardens and indoor plants with it.
 Or, if you don't garden, you can share the dirt with friends and family.